 Solar Krafte is committed to mitigating any potential negative environmental impacts.

 Our solar generators produce clean, renewable power without emissions or waste, and therefore help to reduce the amount of greenhouse gases emitted during the production of electricity.

-The construction period is expected to last fourteen to eighteen months.
+The construction period is expected to last 12 months.
 During this time, there will be an increase in construction traffic.
 Access to the project will be through existing roads.

 We will work closely with the M.D. of Taber to ensure dust mitigation measures are in place and impact on local residences is kept to a minimum.

 Solar Krafte values the long-term benefits of working with the local community.